 Gifting RMDs You Don’t Need For Income

 Did you know that the IRS allows you to make tax-free distributions directly from your taxable IRAs to any 501(c)(3) registered charity rather than taking your required minimum distributions (RMDs)?
-It’s an opportunity to use RMDs you may not need for income, and instead fund a sizable gift (up to $100,000 per taxpayer per year) to one or more qualified charities.
+It’s an opportunity to use RMDs you may not need for income, and instead fund a sizable gift, which is currently up to $100,000 per tax payer per year, to one or more qualified charities.
+Beginning in 2024, the annual per-taxpayer $100,000 QCD cap will be indexed for inflation.

 This Qualified Charitable Distribution (QCD) provision is only available to taxpayers who are age 70½ or older, and provides a way to accomplish three goals in one—satisfy your annual taxable RMD; support one or more charities that are important to you; and avoid having to pay income taxes on your RMDs, as well as the potential that your RMDs might push you into a higher tax bracket and/or prevent phaseouts of other tax deductions.